 Reference: “Roberts Rules of Innovation,” by Robert Brands, Wiley, 2009.

-Robert Brands is the Innovation Coach and provides coaching, training, and workshops on Innovation.
-Visit www.innovationcoach.com for more details.
+Robert Brands was the Innovation Coach and provided coaching, training, and workshops on Innovation.

 Note: Visit the Amazon bookshelf on the sidebar to get your copy of “Roberts Rules of Innovation.”